 If marketing values a differentiated customer approach, it should run its bonus program via a customer card, which is usually designed in a credit card format.
 This system offers different storage media thanks to a barcode, magnetic stripe or chip, through which the company can clearly identify the customer making the purchase.
 Such cards have the double advantages of being able to address the customer individually and at the same time provide market-relevant data.

-One possible design of bonus programs are single-partner programs issued by a single company or group of companies.
+One possible design of bonus programs is a single-partner program issued by a single company or group of companies.
 Multi-partner programs, on the other hand, can have an issuer but offer loyalty bonuses to selected partners beyond that.
 This approach is that of, for example, Lufthansa's Miles&More program.

 Another possibility is the principle that is used by Payback.
 Here, an external company acts as the publisher of a partner bonus program.
 Regardless of the way the customer card is used, today you can see more and more companies using a web-based form of the customer card instead of a physical customer card, or at least a bonus program app for customer loyalty.

-In addition to the aforementioned types of customer loyalty, there are a variety of tools and measures across all marketing channels that the marketing department can use to drive customer loyalty.
+In addition to the aforementioned types of customer loyalty, there are a variety of tools and measures across all marketing channels that the marketing department can use to drive customer retention.
 Examples include Internet platforms that are used as online magazines, one-time collection and cashback campaigns, or offline magazines that are sent to existing customers.
-Personalized dialogue and advertising letters, newsletters and all kinds of events can also be used.
-These measures serve not only customer loyalty, but also, of course, new customer acquisition.
+Personalized dialogue and advertising letters, newsletters, and all kinds of events can also be used.
+These measures serve not only customer retention but also, of course, new customer acquisition.

 The above-mentioned customer loyalty programs usually work due to economic or psychological ties.
 The customer binds himself to the company because he hopes for special advantages or because he has built an emotional bond with a product or brand.
 In addition to these voluntary causes, many companies use contractual and technological ties, which are called involuntary causes.
 This includes, for example, the conclusion of a mobile phone contract with a predetermined term or the purchase of suitable printer cartridges from the printer manufacturer.